Become a Trail Ambassador

-- Enforce seasonal trail closures by actively being positioned at trailheads
+- Support enforcement of seasonal trail closures by actively being positioned at trailheads

 - Education to trail users about the reasons for seasonal trail closures